 We can put a five-foot break in your shoreline with a baffle in front of it so that your shoreline is fully protected and you still have full access to the water.
 Just let us know when we visit your property that this is something you’d like so that we can include it in your permit application.

-What permits are required for an oyster shell bag living shoreline and who makes the application?
+What permits are required in North Carolina for an oyster shell bag living shoreline and who makes the application?

 If you are installing more than 500 feet or need to go more than 30 feet offshore, then you will need a CAMA Major Permit.
 Major Permits are a lengthier process.
 It is rare that a private homeowner needs to apply for a Major Permit.